-A scorecard may contain a dashboard above the score showing trends, or have a complimentary dashboard, but the key distinction between a dashboard and a scorecard is that the scorecard puts the emphasis on set time periods or sprints of work (eg. M-F, Week 1, Month 1, etc.), so that teams can stay on top of their progress towards a predetermined goal.
+A scorecard may be accompanied by a dashboard, but the key distinction between a dashboard and a scorecard is that the scorecard puts the emphasis on set time periods or sprints of work (eg. M-F, Week 1, Month 1, etc.), so that teams can stay on top of their progress towards a predetermined goal.

 What Goes into a Marketing Scorecard?

 While scorecards can take many different shapes and sizes, a perfect marketing scorecard will always contain the following elements:

 - Key Performance Indicators (KPIs), broken down by major objective